 White Lodging Services is building a new, unique hotel in the Campus District.
 While half of the hotel will be dedicated to the traditional Marriott brand, the other half will contain a boutique hotel experience, a first for White Lodging in Austin.
 The new project will include a blend of Austin’s historic music and artistic culture, including vinyl record players in every room, paired with modern amenities like a rooftop pool.

-Construction on this project is underway, and the hotel is scheduled to open early 2020.
+Construction on this project is underway, and the hotel is scheduled to open in early 2020.

 HKS Hospitality is the architect.